5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- Under `EUFI/Audio`, enable `AudioSupport`
 		- Make sure `ConnectDrivers` is enabled

-5. **SIP**: Under `NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`, adjust `csr-active-config` according to the macOS version you want to use:
+5. **SIP**: Under `NVRAM/Add/7C436110-AB2A-4BBB-A880-FE41995C9F82`, adjust `csr-active-config` according to the macOS version you want to use.
+Lowering SIP is _mandatory_ if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
+If you have issues running OCLP in Post-Install, change `csr-active-config` to `FE0F0000` (almost fully disabled).

 	- SIP enabled: `00000000` (macOS Big Sur and older only!)
 	- SIP disabled:
 		- For Big Sur and newer: `03080000`(0x803)
 		- For macOS Mojave/Catalina: `EF070000`(0x7EF)
-		- For macOS High Sierra: `FF030000` (0x3FF)</br></br>
+		- For macOS High Sierra: `FF030000` (0x3FF)
-	> [!NOTE]
-	> Lowering SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
-If you have issues running OCLP in Post-Install, change `csr-active-config` to `FE0F0000` (almost fully disabled).

 6. **SMBIOS**: Under `SystemProductName`, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
+My EFI utilizes Patches and kexts from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working oob which wouldn't be possible otherwise past macOS Catalina.
 	-  For Intel i7: `MacBookPro10,1`
-	-  For Intel i5: `MacBookPro10,2`</br></br>
+	-  For Intel i5: `MacBookPro10,2`
-	> [!NOTE]
-	> My config contains Booter Patches from OpenCore Legacy Patcher and RestrictEvents kext which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working oob which wouldn't be possible otherwise past macOS Catalina.

 7. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 In stock configuration, the T530 comes with an Intel WiFi/Bluetooth card, so you need different kexts for WiFi and Bluetooth.
 It may work with [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
 		- Check the compatibility list to find out if your card is supported.